soundpress/RulesOfNYC/docs/c26/index.rst

    3. Enrollment grants may be reimbursed in the year following the award year if funds are no longer available in the award year and are available in the subsequent year.

-   4. Pre-development and environmental investigation grants are awarded subject to the grant award limits pursuant to section 43-1422 and subject to the grant payment percentage limit applied to eligible costs for approved services and activities in schedule B. A preferred community development project where the developer is a not-for-profit corporation is not subject to the grant payment percentage limit.
+   4. Pre-development and environmental investigation grants are awarded subject to the grant award limits pursuant to 43 RCNY § 43-1422 and subject to the grant payment percentage limit applied to eligible costs for approved services and activities in schedule B. A preferred community development project where the developer is a not-for-profit corporation is not subject to the grant payment percentage limit.